mjstraughan/CubingHistory/docs/3x3/3x3History.md

 ![](img/Hardware/Ishige3-1.png)
 ![](img/Hardware/Ishige3-2.png)

-Although the history of Rubik's Cube is complicated with various similar or matching prior patents and claims, Rubik is the one who took action to develop a working product and find a manufacturer to produce and market the cube as a product.
+Although the history of Rubik's Cube is complicated with various similar or matching prior patents and claims, Rubik is the one who took action to develop a working product and find a manufacturer to produce and market the cube.
 It is also clear that Rubik's development was of major influence.
 Rubik's Cube captivated the entire world and inspired an entirely new category of three-dimensional twisty puzzles.

 ## Sources and Credit